destrangis/odre/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 :name:
   The name of the ``pgusers`` userspace.
 A *userspace*, is a PostgreSQL database that contains the users and sessions and is handled by the ``pgusers`` module.
+:host:
+  The host where the userspace resides.
+If omitted, a local connection through a unix-domain socket is assumed.
+:port:
+  The port where PostgreSQL userspace listens.
+If omitted, Postgres default port 5432 is assumed.
+:user:
+  The PostgreSQL user for the userspace.
+:password:
+  The password for the PostgreSQL user for the userspace.

 The [database] section
 ~~~~~~~~~~~~~~~~~~~~~~
-This section contains the parameters needed to connect to a PostgreSQL server.
+This section contains the parameters needed to connect to the app database.
 The fields are the same as those used to create a connection on the ``psycopg2`` module.

 :host:
   The host where the PostgreSQL resides.
 If omitted, a local connection through a unix-domain socket is assumed.
 :port:
-  The port where PostgreSQL listes.
+  The port where PostgreSQL listens.
 If omitted, Postgres default port 5432 is assumed.
 :user:
   The PostgreSQL user.
 :password: